 - Date: Some standard form

-- Comments: 90 characters used for whatever
+- Comments: 90 characters used for whatever.
+This will probably not have a place in your GPS

 - Icon: up to 12 characters.
 Will be matched to the set: X, O, square, triangle. diamond, box, checkout, skullXbones, warning, hardbottom, ledge, rocks, reef, mark, bouy, anchor, wreck, smwreck, NOAAwreck, swim, tree, weed, diver, dive flag, smfish, fish, 1fish, 2fish, lobster, restricted, gas, ramp, pier, oil rig, bait show, ?.

-- Depth: 6 characters numbers and text
+- Depth: 6 characters numbers and text.
+Like 62ft.

 - Group: 16 characters intended for those GPSs that allow formation of groups